 The process of developing “La Petite Piaf” began in September of 2004.
 Rodney Hudson and I have worked together since then to shape the text, select the music and research the life of such a passionate and beautiful woman who’s artistry moved not only her nation, but all of Europe and the U.S. “For me singing is a way of escaping.
 It’s another world.
 I’m no longer on earth.” – Edith Piaf

 Moulton, Rachel M., "La Petite Piaf: The Development and Performance of an Original One –Woman Show" (2006).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 605.

 Creative Commons License